ClusterHQ/volume-plugins-demo/README_UCP.md

    --san node1"
 ```

-Once, complete, navigate to https://172.16.78.250/#/login
+Once, complete, navigate to: https://172.16.78.250/#/login and login with **admin/orca**.

-> Note: login with admin/orca

-Next, upload the Docker `.lic` license you have for Docker UCP
+Next, click upload license in the Docker UI and choose the location of the `.lic` license.

-Next, take note of the output from the previous command, there will be a fingerprint for your Controller, it looks something like the below.
+Next, take note of the output from the previous `ucp install` command, there will be a fingerprint output for your Controller, it looks something like the below example.
 Copy this to your clipboard with CTRL-C or with the mouse to use in the next command.

 ```
+# Example
 SHA1 Fingerprint=DA:C3:17:13:9B:50:A5:87:AE:D5:D7:46:CE:61:38:DA:2C:04:6B:9A
 ```

-Next, on node2 we can now add the node to our UCP cluster.
+Next, for the second node, `node2`, we can add it to the UCP cluster.

 ```
 $ vagrant ssh node2 -c "docker run --rm -it --name ucp \